 In the novel, Musashi deliberately arrived late to an arranged duel, apparently irritating Seijuro, who was the head of the Yoshioka Dojo at the time.
-As his irritation reached its peak, Musashi suddenly appears and proceeds to break Seijuro’s arm with his wooden sword.
+As his irritation reached its peak, Musashi suddenly appears and proceeds to break Seijuro’s arm with his bokuto.
 This is how the famous story unfolds.
 It is a well-known scene, placed at the climax of movies and theater plays.
-But, like Sasaki Kojiro, is this Seijuro who has been depicted as Musashi’s rival a real historical person?
+But, like Sasaki Kojiro, is Seijuro who has been depicted as Musashi’s rival a real historical person?

-According to the “Yoshioka-den” (by Michisuke Fukuzumi), an official record kept by the Yoshioka house published in 1684, the duel was held not in Rendai (now the Norther Ward of Kyoto), but in fact on the premises of the Kyoto Shoshidai, an important public office for the city of Kyoto at the time, between the Yoshioka house and Musashi.
+According to the “Yoshioka-den” (by Michisuke Fukuzumi), an official record kept by the Yoshioka house published in 1684, the duel was held not in Rendai (now the Northern Ward of Kyoto), but in fact on the premises of the Kyoto Shoshidai, an important public office for the city of Kyoto at the time, between the Yoshioka house and Musashi.
 In this instance, it is written that Musashi was hit on the forehead and bled severely.
 It is recorded that there were two judgments, one that the Yoshioka won, and another that it was considered a draw.

 The person who actually faced Musashi is named as Yoshioka Naotsuna, who is the fourth heir in line to the Yoshioka house.
 It is also written that Musashi requested another duel with the Yoshioka house at a later date, and although he was scheduled to face the younger brother Naoshige, it ended in an automatic loss for Musashi as he failed to show up to the designated place on that day.

-The kind of swordsmanship taught at the Yoshioka house was called Yoshioka-Ryu, and it is considered one of the Kyohachiryu (eight schools of Kyoto), which were began by Kiichi Hogen during the late Heian period, when he taught the arts of the sword to 8 monks at Kurama Mountain.
+The kind of swordsmanship taught at the Yoshioka house was called Yoshioka-Ryu, and it is considered one of the Kyohachiryu (eight schools of Kyoto), which began through by Kiichi Hogen during the late Heian period, when he taught the arts of the sword to 8 monks at Kurama Mountain.